 Image annotation is critical for computer vision models.
 The performance of the ML models greatly depends on the quality of the training dataset.
 The process of labeling images is very tedious and requires manual work.

-The advantages of LabelImg are based on its simplicity and ease of use.
+The advantages of LabelImg are based on its simplicity and ease of use, for example, to train YOLOv3 algorithms.
 However, it lacks the features needed for it to be useful for larger-scale and professional use, such as security and privacy, annotation editor tools, semi-automation, and system integration.
 CVAT is a popular alternative for team collaboration with file storage integration and tasks management.

 The Viso Platform provides all the image annotation capabilities for large organizations and enterprises out of the box.
 Viso Suite is an end-to-end computer vision platform that also covers all the steps of the AI vision lifecycle, including data collection, annotation, training, development, deployment, and monitoring of large-scale deep learning systems.
 Get in touch with our team to learn more about image annotation with Viso Suite.